ghousseyn/phiber/README.md

   /*
   * For plugins just create a folder named after your plugin and place it in the plugins folder
-  * follwing the same conventions your plugin loader would be expected to be in class.{pluginName}.php
+  * follwing the same conventions your plugin loader would be expected to be in {pluginName}.php
   * The class should also extend main
   * The run() method is the entry point and should hold the code to initialize and execute your plugin */

-  //file: /plugins/coolplugin/class.coolplugin.php
+  //file: /plugins/coolplugin/coolplugin.php

   class coolplugin extends main {